m1010j/async-explorations-writeup/README.md

 ### What about subworkers?

-Despite this performance hit, it might be wondered whether we should use Web Workers all the way, by having Web Workers spawn subworkers for the recursive call of the Fibonacci function.
+Despite this performance hit, it might be wondered whether we should use Web Workers in the recursion itself, by having the Web Worker spawn two subworkers with each recursive call.
 (Note that Chromium-based browsers require a [polyfill][subworkers] for subworker functionality.)

 Unfortunately, there's no way to await a message from a Web Worker.
 The Web Worker API only provides us with an `onmessage` event that triggers a callback _whenever_ the Web Worker posts a message.
 It is thus not possible to implement Fibonacci where the recursive calls spawn subworkers.
 The same is true for the experimental [`worker` module][node-worker-threads] in Node.js.
 (More on the `worker` module in a bit.)

+### Summing up

-At least for now, we therefore need to give up hope on performant multi-threaded asynchronous recursive functions.
+At least for now, we need to give up hope on performant multi-threaded asynchronous recursive functions.

 ### Assorted observations